Creating a Circular Economy

 The CEFLEX ‘Mission Circular’

-The Circular Economy for Flexible Packaging (CEFLEX) initiative is a collaboration of over 160 European companies, associations and organisations representing the entire value chain of flexible packaging.
-Together, we work to make all flexible packaging in Europe circular by 2025.
+The Circular Economy for Flexible Packaging (CEFLEX) initiative is a collaboration of over 180 European companies, associations and organisations representing the entire value chain of flexible packaging.
+Together, we work to make all flexible packaging in Europe circular.

 CEFLEX’s ‘Mission Circular’ commits to collection of all flexible packaging and over 80% of the recycled materials channelled into valuable new markets and applications to substitute virgin materials